Starburst Galaxy

 • Save and reuse queries #

-• Recent: Lists all query tabs run during the past seven days.
+• Recent: Lists all the query editor tabs that ran queries during the past seven days.

-• My saved queries: Lists the query tabs run during the past seven days, plus named queries.
+• My saved queries: Lists the query editor tabs that ran queries during the past seven days, plus named queries.

-• Shared with me: Lists any queries that another user has granted access to you.
+• Shared with me: Lists any query editor tabs that another user has granted access to you.

-The entries you can see in My saved queries match your current login name, regardless of your currently selected role.
-The entries you can see in Shared with me are based on your currently selected role, which can include access inherited from another role.
-The count of entries in those tab titles reflect the number of entries you can see in each tab.
+The entries in My saved queries match your current login name, regardless of your currently selected role.
+The entries in Shared with me are based on your currently selected role, which can include access inherited from another role.
+The total count of entries in those tab titles reflect the number of entries you can see in each tab.

 Manage your saved queries from the list in any tab.